EOSIO/eosjs-keygen/API.md

 ### Session~keepAlive()
 Keep alive (prevent expiration).
 Called automatically if Uri navigation
-    happens or keys are obtained from the keyStore.
+    happens or keys are obtained from the keystore.
 It may be necessary to call this manually.

 **Kind**: inner method of [<code>Session</code>](#Session)